joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 Examples:

-* Typically projects can be one-button deployed, including the creation of related resources, databases, networks, addresses, etc.
+* Typically projects can be one-button deployed, including just-in-time as-needed creation of related resources, databases, networks, addresses, etc.

 * IaC is in use beyond just the IT department; this may include self-service tools, such as setting up new laptops, as well as significant business tools, such as IT-business teams that can configure and deploy new services independently of IT system adminsitrators.